-Trees and forests provide many traditional economic benefits.
+Much of the land in the NCC's care is green space, and much of it is in its natural state.
+The NCC conserves and protects over 55,000 hectares of federal lands within the National Capital Region, of which over 70 percent is forested.
 The ecosystem services (i.e. the benefits people derive from ecosystems) that these lands provide represent important benefits that are not measured according to traditional market metrics.
 These benefits include air quality control, water filtration, climate regulation, carbon storage, wildlife habitat and erosion control.

-Providing valuable ecosystem services The NCC's study on natural capital analyzed the value of different ecosystem types found on NCC lands.
-The total economic value of the services provided by urban and rural forest ecosystems amounts to \$174 million per year.
-Urban forests have a significantly higher value per hectare per year than rural forests, due to the relative scarcity of trees and forests in urban areas compared with rural areas.
+Providing valuable ecosystem services The NCC's study on natural capital analyzed the value of different ecosystem types.
+When considering the mean values for the NCC's urban and rural forests, the total economic value of the services provided by forest ecosystems amounts to \$174 million per year.
+Urban forests have a significantly higher value per hectare per year than rural forests, due to the importance of isolated urban forests in providing ecosystem services.
 The value of pollination within the NCC's urban and rural forests is estimated to be \$31 per hectare per year.
 A New York study found that its urban forest removed 1,821 metric tonnes of air pollution, at an estimated societal value of \$9.3 million annually.
 1 Reducing energy costs Restoring natural systems is often more cost-effective than technological alternatives or building new infrastructure.
 Major economic benefits come through shading buildings in summer, which reduces the cost of energy used for air conditioning.
 Increasing property values Street trees enhance neighbourhood aesthetics and are proven to increase property values.
 It is estimated that properties on tree-lined streets are valued around 30 percent higher than those in treeless streets.
-2 Decreasing health costs Research demonstrates that there are health benefits from trees and forests.
-3 While it is difficult to quantify dollar savings, contact with green spaces such as urban trees and forests likely reduce health costs associated with sedentary behaviour, obesity and mental illness.
+2 Decreasing health costs Research suggests that a well-treed city helps alleviate the burden on health care systems.
+While it is difficult to quantify dollar savings, urban forests likely reduce health costs associated with sedentary behaviour, obesity and mental illness.
 Marketing Canada's Capital Region Green spaces play a role in defining the culture and image of a city.
 A better image makes a city more competitive, thus expanding its economic influence.
 Boosting business Research has shown that nature can boost the viability of businesses by drawing shoppers into business districts and encouraging them to spend more: U.S. research found that customers prefer shopping on well-tended streets with large trees.
 The study also found that they would pay 9 to 12 percent more for goods sold in central business districts with a high-quality tree canopy, and would travel further, visit more often, pay more for parking and stay longer in a shopping district with plenty of trees.
-4
+3